vicnesterenko/Login-with-Google-and-Faceboook/README.md

    ### About problems with Facebook authentification

-   Facebook brings some problems with domains when I deploy it in [Pythonenywhere platform](https://www.pythonanywhere.com/).
+   Facebook brings some problems with domains when I deploy it in [Pythonanywhere platform](https://www.pythonanywhere.com/).
 In local usage, it makes authentification for Facebook.

    Also, you can check about this problem here [Domains problem in Facebook](https://github.com/python-social-auth/social-app-django/issues/163).